 Next, we repeat our numerical simulation above with Yarkovsky forces included.
-The goal here is to verify the near-conservation of the K_2' variable even in this generalized case.
+The goal here is to verify the near-conservation of the K'2 variable even in this generalized case.
 We start with the same initial data as before.
 The sizes of the our integrated bodies (23 asteroids and clones) are computed from their H values and a geometric albedo of 0.17.
 Most of these bodies are 3 < D < 8 km in diameter.
 We assign them low-surface conductivity values of K = 0.002 W/m/K, surface and bulk densities of 1.5 and 2.5 g/cm3 and specific heat capacity 680 J/kg/K (values expected for regolith-covered multi-kilometer main belt asteroids).
 Rotation periods are given a Gaussian distribution peaked at 6 hr, but values smaller than 3 hr and larger than 12 hr are excluded.
 Spin axis obliquities are set to represent a random distribution of spin axes in space.
 Because these initial data are unconstrained, we do not attempt in this simulation to fit the observed a distribution among the Agnia family members.
-This will be tackled in the next section using a Monte Carlo technique.
+This will be approached in the next section using a Monte Carlo technique.

-All our previous results are similar to the new runs, except now 4 bodies out of 92 managed to escape from the resonance due to Yarkovsky drift.
-We focus our attention on the behavior of the dispersion D_K of the K'2 quantity defined above (shown as a bold lower curve in Fig. 100).
+All of our previous results are similar to the new runs, except now 4 bodies out of 92 managed to escape from the resonance from Yarkovsky drift.
+We focus our attention on the behavior of the dispersion D_K of the K'2 quantity defined above (shown as a bold lower curve in Fig. 87).
 Interestingly, D_K is nearly constant over the entire integration timespan of 150 My; major perturbations only occur when some of the bodies leave the z_1 resonance.
-This result is important because it confirms that we can use
+This result is important because it confirms that we can use the currently-observed K'2 distribution to infer quantitative information about the initial velocity field (Sec.
+6.3.2 and Fig. 85).